NCEAS/metacatui/metacatui/docs/design/editor/editor-class-diagram.rst

     + validate() : Boolean
     + toXML() : String
   }
-  note right : "For now, we model the EML \ndataset module only.
+  note left : "For now, we model the EML \ndataset module only.
 We'll refactor \nto support the software, citation, and \nprotocol modules as needed."

   Class EMLViewer <<Backbone.View>> {
   }